Matt Vierling Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff leads the league with a collective 9.6 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Twins pitching staff leads the league.

-- The Twins have a 3.61 team ERA that ranks third across all league pitching staffs.
+- The Twins have a 3.56 team ERA that ranks third among all MLB pitching staffs.

-- Twins pitchers combine to surrender the fifth-fewest home runs in baseball (70 total, one per game).
+- Twins pitchers combine to give up 70 home runs (one per game), the second-fewest in the league.

-- De Leon will start for the Twins, his first this season.
+- Varland (3-2) gets the starting nod for the Twins in his 10th start of the season.
+He has a 4.70 ERA in 51 2/3 innings pitched, with 50 strikeouts.

-- The 30-year-old right-hander came out of the bullpen in his last outing this season, one of 10 appearances so far.
+- In his most recent time out on Sunday, the right-hander tossed 4 2/3 innings against the Toronto Blue Jays, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.